americanexpress/xcprojectlint/README.md

 `BuildSettings` entry.
 Empty settings are A-OK.
 Any found settings are in error.

-- Dangling Files
+- Dangling Source Files

-We iterate all files appearing in Project Navigator and check all are associated with a target.
+We iterate all source files appearing in Project Navigator and check all are associated with a target.
 Best used with tests.
-Any found dangling file is in error.
+Any found dangling source file is in error.

 - Disk Layout Matches Project